Isy89/LBF/docs/source/tutorial.rst

     python -m pip install .

-To be sure that the installation succeded, we can run the following command:
+To be sure that the installation succeeded, we can run the following command:

 .. code-block:: bash